 TO LIVE AND WORK IN THE EU

-YOU MUST HAVE EU SETTLEMENT STATUS
+YOU MUST HAVE AN IMMIGRATION STATUS

 As of 1st of July 2021 there are new rules for EU citizens living in the UK and for those who wish to come to the UK to live, study or work here.